Difference Between Controller and Comptroller

 The key difference between Controller and Comptroller is that controller is responsible for managing the financial affairs of the organization like analysis of the financials, its reporting etc and holds the position of the financial head in the private organization, whereas, comptroller also performs the same nature of duties with the difference that he manages the financial affairs of the government organization.

 There is not much difference in them as far as their duties are concerned.
-It just that a controller is a name for a financial head in the private organization whereas a comptroller performs the same duties for government firms.
+It just that a finance controller is a name for a financial head in the private organization, whereas a comptroller performs the same tasks for government firms.
 Let’s dive deep to know how these two positions differ from each other.